Check out the reviews and videos for these military socks and you be the judge which ones are best for your feet.

 I love these socks.
 They have a snug comfortable fit and stay up on your leg and down bunch up.
 I have an issue with socks being to big or moving around a lot.
 The Danner TFX Hot Weather Drymax Socks form to your feet and are awesome!
 I have already recommended these to other guys in my platoon and am getting ready to buy 2 more pairs as backups.
 These are better than under armor socks that I had before.

-do not bind underneath your feet and the top does not slip down to your ankle.
+The Fits Socks do not bind underneath your feet and the top does not slip down to your ankle.
 After a full day of hiking, they pretty much hold their shape and position.
 If you are a regular hiker, you already know how important and even critical this can be.
 I’ve given these socks to several friends and they love it as well.

 They don’t pill, either.
 I use the Wigwam Hiking Pro Socks mostly as casual socks and for 2-4 mile outdoor walks; for hiking and serious outdoor activity that requires a hiking boot, I prefer a slightly thicker sock with a wicking liner.
 However, I’ve hiked in these socks, and they’re fine.
 I wear the socks without shoes around the house, which is usually a death sentence for the sole, but not with these Ultimax socks.

-These are my go to sock for a long endurance event.
+I really like this sock for a long endurance event.
 I have a drawer full of Darn Tough, Smartwool, REI and Pearl Izumi socks and these are my #1 pick if I am going to a long distance endurance event.

 The PROSOK V2 Sock are worth their weight and dollar for dollar a good value.
 You cannot go wrong as these socks keep their shape, dry out quickly and don’t bunch down on your ankle.

-The Thorlo Combat Boot sock are thick and very paded and they provide an ample amount of warmth for your feet even in the coldest of conditions.
+The Thorlo Combat Boot sock are thick and very padded and they provide an ample amount of warmth for your feet even in the coldest of conditions.
 They are even great in warmer weather because they wick away the sweat from your feet and provide a cooler feel.
 They are by no means cheap socks, but if you are in boots as much as I am, they are worth every penny!